adhiraj-ranjan/telegram_chatbot/README.md

 3) run script **`python main.py`**

 Here, Your bot is now up and running.....👍

+NOTE - The bot responses are fetched from the site https://chai.ml

 ### Find Me on :
 <p align="left">